Real Madrid World

 Real Madrid World (formerly Bollywood Park Dubai) is a theme park located in Dubai, United Arab Emirates, part of Dubai Parks and Resorts.
-It originally opened in November 2016 as Bollywood parks Dubai, before closing on 22 March 2022.
-Over the next three years the park was rethemed to the football club Real Madrid, reopening on 8 April 2024.
+It originally opened in November 2016 as Bollywood Parks Dubai, before closing on 22 March 2023.
+Over the next year the park was rethemed to the football club Real Madrid, reopening on 8 April 2024.

-The park now contains 2 restaurants, 15 rides with 2 rollercoasters.
+The park now contains 2 restaurants, 15 rides and 2 rollercoasters.
+It also contains shops selling official club merchandise along with other attractions such as wax statues of current and former players.